Egypt

 Ali talks about cartouches.

 Looking at all of the cartouches around the main entrance.
-There is one panel that twice a year allows sunlight to align and shine of Ramses as the temple at Amud Simble did.
+There is one panel that twice a year allows sunlight to align and shine on Ramses as at the temple at Amud Simble.
 Feb 22 marks his cononation and October 22 celebrates his birthday.
 11:35

 Looking toward the main entrance.
 11:41